Cleancodefactory/CoreKraft/Documentation/01.Getting_started/02.Installation/install-dev.md

     .\CssCompile.bat

-    in the root directory of the project (see further below)
+    in the root directory of the project.

 ## Building the CoreKraft